 Potential benefits for pain: CBD is often considered for general aches and pains, inflammation-related pain, and pain where anxiety or sleep disturbances play a significant role.

 Availability in the UK: You can find both over-the-counter (non-medical) CBD products (e.g., oils, capsules, balms) in health stores and online, provided they contain less than 1mg of THC per container.
-However, it’s crucial to note that the quality and regulation of these products can vary significantly.
-Prescription-grade CBD is also available via a medical cannabis specialist, which is subject to much stricter quality controls and is intended for specific medical conditions.
+However, the quality and regulation of these products can vary significantly.
+Prescription-grade CBD is also available via a medical cannabis specialist, which is subject to stricter quality controls and is intended for specific medical conditions.

 What is THC?